simp/simp-doc/docs/glossary.rst

    FIPS
    Federal Information Processing Standard
-      Federal Information Processing Standards (FIPS) Publications are standards issued by NIST after approval by the Secretary of Commerce pursuant to the Federal Information Security Management Act (FISMA)
+      Federal Information Processing Standards (FIPS) Publications are standards issued by :term:`NIST` after approval by the Secretary of Commerce pursuant to the Federal Information Security Management Act (FISMA)

       The particular standard of note in SIMP is `FIPS 140-2 <http://csrc.nist.gov/publications/fips/fips140-2/fips1402.pdf>`__